cloudify-cosmo/cloudify-manager/plugins/windows-agent-installer/README.md

       winrm s winrm/config/service/auth @{Basic="true"}
       winrm s winrm/config/winrs @{MaxShellsPerUser="2147483647"}

+In addition, Python 2.7 must be installed on the machine.

 **API**

 - tasks.install: Downloads the agent package do the destination machine and extracts it.